-Introduction, Vision and District-wide spatial strategy
+1. Introduction, Vision and District-wide spatial strategy

-2. Bath 6.
-Core Policies
+6. Core Policies

-3. Keynsham

-4. Somer Valley

 5. Rural Areas

 7. Monitoring and Review

-- 1.03 This chapter sets out: - Where we are now: The Spatial Portrait uses a wide evidence base of information, statistics, studies and community involvement to identify the district's main social, physical and economic characteristics and the key, strategic issues it faces. - Where we would like to be: The Spatial Vision and Strategic Objectives look forward to 2026, setting out how we expect the district and its places to have changed and developed. - How we get there: The Spatial Strategy is the means of delivering the vision and objectives. - 1.04 Subsequent chapters set out the policy framework for the District's different places, as well as general policies.
+1.03 This chapter sets out:

+- Where we are now: The Spatial Portrait uses a wide evidence base of information, statistics, studies and community involvement to identify the district's main social, physical and economic characteristics and the key, strategic issues it faces. - Where we would like to be: The Spatial Vision and Strategic Objectives look forward to 2026 2029, setting out how we expect the district and its places to have changed and developed. - How we get there: The Spatial Strategy is the means of delivering the vision and objectives. - 1.04 Subsequent chapters set out the policy framework for the District's different places, as well as general policies.

-1.05 The Core Strategy does not set out site-specific proposals; instead it looks at the broad locations for delivering new development.
+1.05 The Core Strategy, Part 1 of the Local Plan, does not set out site-specific proposals; instead it looks at the broad locations for delivering new development.
 Policies in the Core Strategy do not overlap with each other and therefore the Core Strategy should be read as a whole.
 The Core Strategy is the primary document in the Local Development Framework (LDF).
 The LDF includes other documents, some of which are under preparation.
-Of note is the Placemaking Plan which will cover site allocations, detailed development management policies as well as local designations for the different places within the district, and the Joint Waste Core Strategy which is being prepared by the four West of England authorities and sets out a spatial strategy for dealing with waste including the allocation of sites.
+Of note is tThe Placemaking Plan, Part 2 of the Local Plan, which will cover site allocations, detailed development management policies as well as local designations for the different places within the district, and the Joint Waste Core Strategy which is being prepared by the four West of England authorities and sets out a spatial strategy for dealing with waste including the allocation of sites.
+The LDF includes Details of other documents, some of which are under preparation are set out in the Local Development Scheme.